Art ImmHERsive

 For the initial design, we conducted a quick Crazy 8's exercise as a team.
 This helped us align on key features for the mobile app, including a flow for learning about the exhibit, reserving tickets, accessing audio guides, using an AR camera, scanning QR codes, navigating with a wayfinder, and saving favorite parts of the exhibit.

-While sketching, my goal was to provide users with easy and convenient access to the app's features during the exhibit.
-This was crucial to ensure the app didn’t distract from the immersive experience with unintuitive design.
-As a result, we finalized my design, which included a bottom navigation bar with icons for the key features.
+While sketching, my goal was to give users quick, easy access to the app’s features during the exhibit, ensuring the design didn’t distract from the immersive experience.
+This led to a finalized layout featuring a bottom navigation bar with icons for key features.
+My tidied lo-fi wireframes are shown below.

 Lo-Fi Prototyping